-I also have Google Chrome and Apple Safari on my iPad Mini and iPhone for small screen testing.
+I also have Google Chrome and Apple Safari on my iPad Mini and iPhone for small-screen testing.

 I am one of those developers who doesn’t use any version control applications, is that a bad thing to do?
 I don’t know as I have never found a use for it as yet.
 I am aware of Git and the power it possesses but I have to admit, I’ve never quite understood how it works and it confuses the hell out of me.
-Because of this I don’t use any version control.
+Because of this, I don’t use any version control.

-I don’t use any dedicate software applications for Project Management like Microsoft Project or Merlin; I try not to bog myself down in the administration of it all.
+I don’t use any dedicated software applications for Project Management like Microsoft Project or Merlin; I try not to bog myself down in the administration of it all.
 Instead, I have a whiteboard on my wall which lists my projects with due dates and other important information at a glance.

 All my important client documents are stored in the cloud so that I can access them from any computer anywhere.
 I use Google Drive primarily, which is handy when you have a Chromebook but I also have Dropbox so that I am able to share files with clients and fellow developers.